 We are located in Northeast Indiana on 30 acres of rolling hills.
 Our facility was designed with the safety and happiness of the horse in mind.
 We pride ourselves on taking excellent care of our horses.
-Owner/manager, Sarah Randolph, has 25 years of experience with horses and riding and is continually learning to further enhance the qualities of our breeding program, horses, and training methods.
+Owner/manager, Sarah Randolph, has 25 years of experience with horses and riding and is continually attending seminars and conferences to further enhance the qualities of our breeding program, horses, and training methods.

 As a rider, Sarah has competed through 4th level dressage and evented through Training.
 She was a working student for FEI-I dressage judge and Grand Prix competitor Jeanne McDonald of Turning Point Farm in Downingtown, Pennsylvania in the late 1990's.
 While showing and improving her dressage skills, she also was introduced to the many facets of a breeding farm, including stallion handling and collection, breeding and foaling, training young horses, and starting 3 year olds under saddle.
 She has also ridden under the guidance of Jane Hannigan (Massachusetts), Jennifer Parker, and Elle Stine-Masek (Arizona).
 Currently she works with Classical Dressage expert Lynda Weese in starting young horses and preparing mares for their breed performance tests.